Finding the Best Savings Accounts for Kids

 The Boeing Employees Credit Union (BECU) Early Saver Account isn’t a stand-alone offering.
-It’s paired with a free checking account that both kids and their parents can use, giving this credit union the most complete set of kids’ banking accounts of any financial institution on this list.
-Because of this, children are likely to get a very full experience of what’s it’s like to manage finances, both on a long- and short-term scale.
+It’s paired with a free checking account that both kids and their parents can use, giving this credit union a complete set of kids and teen banking accounts.
+Because of this, children are likely to get a very full experience of what it's like to manage finances, both on a long- and short-term scale.

-Once your child turns 13, he or she will even gain access to BECU’s free online banking service.
+Once your child turns 13, he or she will gain access to BECU’s free online banking service.
 But the real break occurs when your child turns 18, resulting in an upgrade to a Member Advantage® account.
-This is essentially an adult version of the Early Saver Account, featuring a free debit card, partial out-of-network ATM fee refunds and other benefits.
+This is essentially an adult version of the account, featuring a free debit card, partial out-of-network ATM fee refunds and other benefits.

-Becoming part of BECU isn’t as restrictive as it might seem.
-In fact, you can meet any of these requirements to garner membership:
+Becoming a member of BECU isn’t as restrictive as it might seem.
+In fact, you can meet any of these requirements to gain membership:

 - You are a current or past Boeing or Boeing subsidiary employee